ArpNetworking/metrics-aggregator-daemon/README.md

 #### Logging

 To customize logging you may provide a [LogBack](http://logback.qos.ch/) configuration file.
-To use a custom logging configuration you need to define and export an environment variable before executing *mad*:
+The project ships with `logback.xml` which writes logs to rotated files and with `logback-console.xml` which writes logs to STDOUT.

+Outside of Docker, set the `JAVA_OPTS` environment variable to configure logging:

-    export JAVA_OPTS="-Dlogback.configurationFile=/usr/local/lib/metrics-aggregator-daemon/config/logger.xml"
+    export JAVA_OPTS="-Dlogback.configurationFile=/usr/local/lib/metrics-aggregator-daemon/config/logback-console.xml"

 Where */usr/local/lib/metrics-aggregator-daemon/config/logger.xml* is the path to your logging configuration file.

+Under Docker, set the `LOGBACK_CONFIG` environment variable to configure logging:

+    docker run -e LOGBACK_CONFIG=/opt/mad/config/logack-console.xml arpnetworking/mad:latest

 #### Daemon